18safarov/18safarov/README.md

 ### About Me
 - I’m interested in programming, automation and games
 - I’m a 2nd year university student (CTU, Applied Informatics)
-- I’m looking to collaborate on open-source projects, Python scripts, or educational tools
+- I’m looking to collaborate on open-source projects
 - How to reach me: sinosafarov1919@gmail.com or via GitHub Issues/Discussions
 - Like working on projects that have a real-world impact